 Presbyterians profess their faith as a group of Protestant Christians whose church is founded on the concept of democratic rule under the Word of God.

-Presbyterians share a set of core beliefs with other Christians:
+Being Presbyterian, we share a set of core beliefs with other Christians:

 - God the Father, creator of the universe;